 This problem climaxes with Rose (Kelly Marie Tran) and Finn’s (John Boyega) escapade, which can’t justify its thematic text in the pacing language of the film’s tone.
 Finn from the previous film had a certain self-preservation instinct that Johnson acknowledges, but when pushed into the corner of his over-complicated plot machine, Finn is just one of the things thwarted out of his importance by obvious fumbles.
 They blow their all-important mission on a parking mishap and a theme park donkey ride, justified with a moral tone that doesn’t match the other characters’ struggle (“it was worth it though, to tear up that town”).
 His growth into an honorable soldier is then re-thwarted back to self-preservation because of love.
 That in itself might have contained truth, but the pacing, which spreads these segments out as comedy relief in the film’s 152-minute structure, over-stretches the point of their whole subplot with circular thematic ramblings and donkey chaos.

-Whole hours of the film could be summed up in a sentence (someone tells them to find a codebreaker in a casino to hack a tracking beacon) because the script paces itself by pulling people through the busywork of its logistics regardless of what motivation would be consistent for them.
-Rose and Finn “happen” to find another codebreaker after they get arrested for a parking violation, who tells the First Order to run a decloaking scan, which reveals the Resistance escape pods, because that’s what has to happen to tell the story Johnson planned.
+Whole hours of what could have been the plot for the trilogy squish in this script into hurried sentences (someone tells them to find a codebreaker in a casino to hack a tracking beacon, introducing the planet, the concept of a beacon, and all the relevant characters between the lines).
+This script paces itself by pulling people through the busywork of its logistics regardless of what motivation would be consistent for them.
+Even after that labored introduction to the situation, Rose and Finn lose the intended codebreaker and “happen” to find another one after they get arrested for a parking violation, who tells the First Order to run a decloaking scan, which reveals the Resistance escape pods, because that’s what has to happen to tell the story Johnson planned.
 It makes no room in its logic for what else might happen if a character could assess a situation critically or act naturally.
-Nothing in that entire hour would matter if any First Order officer suggested running a decloaking scan of their own free will (looking out a window would have worked too).
+Nothing in that entire hour would matter if any First Order officer suggested the obvious protocol of running a decloaking scan without being told first by a turncoat (looking out a window would have worked too).
 Rose and Finn can’t even try to park properly because there’s no other way for them to be caught later.
 They lack the basic logic to act naturally because the plot is too self-absorbed to acknowledge contingencies, no matter how human.

 These events tie into the film's themes but only in reverse.
 Holdo (Laura Dern) withholds information from Poe to force him to create the Rose and Finn subplot, but she doesn’t back it up with a great plan that would be worth hiding to begin with.
 “Releasing escape pods” is how the script placates the audience from realizing this (it even strategically forces Poe to be amazed at its complexity despite its ridiculousness).
 That scene tries to sell the theme of Poe’s disobedience, the critique of the hero-pilot trope, in reverse.
 But for that theme to work, the First Order can’t even scan space without a character telling them to in an act of ham-fisted betrayal, since that character is the only way for the mission’s failure to thematically relate to Rose and Finn.
 Holdo can’t save her crew’s integrity by reassuring Poe even with false information because any reasonable reassurance would cancel his subplot.
 The themes are the puppet strings in the film, blinding every natural reaction the characters could have.
 They’re the only obstacle for this screenplay that was even greater than The Force Awakens.